martinkearn/sports-team-organiser/DevNotes.md

 - [x] Startup DI
 - [x] Refactor Transaction to only have properties, not sub-objects like PlayerEntity or Player
 - [x] Put Player name in UrlSegment
+- [ ] If the amount is zero, don't add a trasdnaction at all ... negative or positive

 ## Pages & Components
 - [x] /transactions - Show more